 Clyde is a somewhat small city located in the state of Ohio.
 With a population of 6,260 people and two constituent neighborhoods, Clyde is the 231st largest community in Ohio.

 Because occupations involving physical labor dominate the local economy, Clyde is generally considered to be a blue-collar town.
-39.65% of the Clyde workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Clyde is a city of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Clyde who work in office and administrative support (14.70%), maintenance occupations (6.30%), and food service (6.08%).
+41.29% of the Clyde workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Clyde is a city of production and manufacturing workers, sales and office workers, and service providers.
+There are especially a lot of people living in Clyde who work in office and administrative support (15.55%), maintenance occupations (6.37%), and food service (6.12%).

-The citizens of Clyde are slightly less educated than the national average of 21.84% for the average city or town: 15.28% of adults in Clyde have a bachelor's degree or advanced degree
+The percentage of adults in Clyde with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.43% of adults in Clyde have a bachelor's degree or advanced degree.

-The per capita income in Clyde in 2010 was $24,417, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
-This equates to an annual income of $97,668 for a family of four.
+The per capita income in Clyde in 2010 was $23,636, which is middle income relative to Ohio and the nation.
+This equates to an annual income of $94,544 for a family of four.
 However, Clyde contains both very wealthy and poor people as well.

 The people who call Clyde home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Clyde residents report their race to be White, followed by Native American.
-Important ancestries of people in Clyde include Irish, English, French , and Italian.
+The greatest number of Clyde residents report their race to be White, followed by Asian.
+Important ancestries of people in Clyde include Irish, English, Italian, and Scottish.